jonathanklee/ngp/README.md

 Native or External parser
 ----------
-ngp implements it's own code source parser.
+ngp implements it's own parser but you can also use it with an external parser.

 By default, ngp looks into the extensions listed in the ngprc configuration file.
 If you want to override those extensions with a specific extension, you can use the -t option :
 ```
 ngp my_pattern -t my_extension